-the inter-LP queues.
+The prediction of future inter-LP messages in the Refined PNSM is straightforward.
+The next occurrence times of the outgoing inter-LP diffusions are extracted from the top of the inter-LP queues.
 Then, they are communicated to each neighbor as a time window estimate, and updated whenever the top entry of the queue changes.
-This is essentially the Dynamic Local Time Window Estimate (DLTWE) technique, introduced in [2].
+This is essentially the Dynamic Local Time Window Estimate (DLTWE) technique, introduced in our previous work [2].

 The DLTWEs are accurate predictors of future inter-LP diffusions, which a receiver may use to significantly reduce the amount of rollbacks.
 In contrast to the Direct PNSM, they accurately predict the times at which the inter-LP event will occur.
-However, rollbacks can not be completely ruled out, as reads and writes to the variable are asynchronous.
-This can possibly lead to the read of an outdated estimate by the receiver, thereby risking a future rollback.
+However, rollbacks cannot be completely ruled out.
+The estimates are updated frequently due to state changes in the model, and may be updated to an earlier time as well.
+Thus, a neighbor may read an estimate, decide that it is safe to progress with local simulation, upon which the estimate is updated to an earlier time.
+The corresponding message from which the estimate was derived may then cause a rollback at arrival.